QiangAIResearcher/Fact-Extraction-and-Verification/README.md

     python build_db.py

-### 3. Create Term-Document count matrices and merge
+### 3. Create Term-Document count matrix and the TF-IDF matrix
-Create a term-document count matrix for each split, and then merge the count matrices.
+Create a term-document count matrix

-    python build_count_matrix.py data/fever data/index
+    python build_count_matrix.py data/fever/fever0.db data/index

+Create the TF-IDF

-    python merge_count_matrix.py data/index data/index
+    python reweight_count_matrix.py data/index/count-ngram\=1-hash\=16777216.npz data/index --model tfidf

 ## Baseline

- The baseline model constists of two Logistic Regression models based on TF-IDF for document retrieval and sentence selection respectively.

-    python reweight_count_matrix.py data/index/count-ngram\=1-hash\=16777216.npz data/index --model tfidf

-The remaining task for FEVER challenge, i.e. document retrieval, sentence selection, sampling for NotEnoughInfo, and RTE training are done in IPython notebook `fever.ipynb` and implementation in `fever.py`.
-The class `Oracle` reads either TF-IDF or PMI matrix and have methods for finding relevant documents, sentences, etc. given the input claim.
+ The baseline model retrieve documents and select senetences based on TF-IDF respectively, which is done in IPython notebook `fever.ipynb` and implemented in `fever.py`.
+The class `Oracle` reads either TF-IDF matrix and have methods for finding relevant documents and sentences given the input claim.

 ## Find Out More

  Visit [http://fever.ai](http://fever.ai) to find out more about the shared task and download the data.